qua-platform/qua-libs/examples/randomized-benchmark/two-qubit-rb/readme.md

 Before running the experiment, the user shall define all baking macros for computing Clifford generators for each of the two target qubits specified in the *qubit_register*.
 To help the user retrieve the correct quantum elements to be addressed when specifying one of the two qubits, we propose the implementation of the *Resolver* class, which aims to facilitate the retrieval of various quantum elements that might need to be involved for computing a specific quantum gate on the qubits.
 One could in fact see a qubit as a set of quantum elements in the configuration, that do depend on the operation to be played on.
-Recall that within the *RBTwoQubits* class, the macros will be called with the following arguments: the baking object of reference (which shall always be a parameter of the baking macros, as shown in the example), and the target qubit(s) (the two names given in the *qubit_register* argument of the class) on which the macros shall be applied.
+Recall that within the *RBTwoQubits* class, the macros will be called with the following arguments: the baking object of reference (which shall always be a parameter of the baking macros, as shown in the example), and the target qubit(s) (the aliases given in the *qubit_register* argument of the class) on which the macros shall be applied.
 Single qubit gate macros only require one target qubit out of the two provided, whereas the two_qubit_gate macros require the two qubits of the register (a control and a target, always chosen to be in the same order for this experiment).

 The example shows briefly how one can run the experiment using the class.
 The method *run* uses one single argument, which is the main QUA program the user should define with its own measurement commands and its own stream_processing, such that the retrieval and fitting of results can be done directly.